vegaelle/atable/README.md

     ./manage.py migrate
     ./manage.py createsuperuser

+The production environment also have more dependencies, so, instead of installing `requirements.txt`, you should type this:

+    pip install -r requirements-prod.txt

 The Django app is ready to serve.
 You now have to make it run with the supplied Gunicorn, one way or another.
 We suggest `supervisor`, and [this nice guide (in french)](http://www.miximum.fr/deployer-django-en-production-nginx-gunicorn-supervisor.html)